Sharaal/screeps.com/develop/README.md

   and build it (if the creep stays on a harvest position of a source, it will first go away from it bevor start to build)
   - next if there is no more construction site
-  - needEnergy if energy of creep is empty
+  - empty if energy of creep is empty

 - buildSpawn: Search a construction site which is a spawn, move to and build it
   - next if there is no more construction site which is a spawn
-  - needEnergy if energy of creep is nearly empty
+  - nearlyEmpty if energy of creep is nearly empty

 - dropEnergy: Drop all the energy of the creep
-  - needEnergy after dropping the energy
+  - empty after dropping the energy

 - flagClaimNeutralController: Search the flag named "claim" move to it and claim the controller of that room